607011/battleship-vibes/README.md

 No edits except for a change in debug output.

-The game is playable, but the generator produces puzzles with multiple solutions, and the puzzles are not garantueed to be solved solely by logical deduction.
-Further "development" stops here. █
+The game is playable, but the generator produces puzzles with multiple solutions, and the puzzles are not guarantueed to be solved solely by logical deduction.
+Further “development” stops here. █